Service brief · Chapter I · Incorporation

 4. iv.

-Identifies designated partners (minimum two, at least one resident in India), and any ordinary partners.
+The agreement names the designated partners (minimum two, at least one resident in India) and any ordinary partners.

 5. v.